 And this is a good thing.
 Just like with Business VoIP, as we shift into the cloud and SaaS solutions continue to grow and expand in not only accessibility (like with the sheer number of options), but also within capability.

-There has always been a demand for something like video conferencing, the benefits are quite powerful and I won’t waste time listing them out — but there was always a roadblock of adoption, often times in terms of cost but also usability.
+There has always been a demand for something like web conferencing, the benefits are quite powerful and I won’t waste time listing them out — but there was always a roadblock of adoption, often times in terms of cost but also usability.
 Last year when I took a look at Gartner’s Meeting Solution Magic Quadrant I mentioned this distinction; which Gartner had originally pointed out.

 The Use of Video Is Growing with a New Focus

 Part of what is making Video rise to the top a bit more than before, as noted by both the Transparency Market Research and TokBox reports, is these solutions finally meeting the expectations and demands of end-users.

 According to Gartner, as video conferencing tools have shifted from expensive, hard-ware based large-scale solutions and further into light-weight, simple and agile cloud-based tools, users have grown to embrace these platforms even further.

 What we have now is a shift away from what we could consider Video Conferencing or Collaboration solutions, and further into what can be defined as Meeting Solutions.
 Again, according to Gartner, these Meeting Solutions consist of: